KedarPanchal/ENGR-102-Project/README.md

 #### `Deck`
 Manages the collection of all cards used in the game.
 The Deck class:
-- Stores all the cards in a list
+- Automatically creates and stores all the cards when initialized
+- Contains the correct quantities of each card type:
+  - Number cards: twelve 12s, eleven 11s, ten 10s, down to one 1, plus one 0
+  - Score modifiers: one of each from +2 to +10, plus one x2 multiplier
+  - Action cards: (to be added when implemented)
 - Can shuffle the cards randomly
 - Allows players to draw cards from the top
 - Can accept returned cards (when rounds end and cards are discarded)

 Think of it like the actual deck of cards sitting on the table that everyone draws from.
+When you create a Deck object, it automatically fills itself with all the cards needed for the game!

 #### `Player`
 Represents each person playing the game.
 The Player class: